seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 On 2022, Sunday, July 31st, someone unfollowed me.
 I am not sure how they are able to access my profile to do this.

+## Achievements during suspension

+Upon logging on on 2022 August 3rd, I found that I had earned the `pair extraordinaire` achievement for a pull request that was opened today.
+Apparently, any contributions on a public repository automatically credits me as a collaborator, even if it is a fork of the project I have never gone to before.
+I find it odd that I am earning achievements during the suspension.

+## Feedback during suspension

+When configuring GitHub actions (as of 2022 August 2nd and onward) I am asked for feedback on how to make actions better.
+Normally, I respond to these, but I decided not to, regarding the flag, and the lack of response (they likely don't listen to the feedback anyway, judging on how long I have gone without any response)

 ## Odd restrictions

 I am restricted from searching repository source code by language while logged in, but if I log out/go into private browsing mode, it works just fine.